bhavesh1212310/docker-nginx-wordpress-auto_install/README.md

 # Additional Features
-## A theme skeleton will be added to themes folder to include your theme put your theme in
+## A theme skeleton will be added to themes folder, to include your theme put your theme in
 `wp-content/themes`
-## Multiple plugins will be added to plugins fodler to include your plugins put your plugins in
+## Multiple plugins will be added to plugins fodler, to include your plugins put your plugins in
 `wp-content/plugins`

 # Upcoming features
-..* Install and config ruby, node
++ Install and config ruby, node.
-..* Setup gulp, sass, live reload, etc.
++ Setup gulp, sass, live reload, etc.
-..* Setup sendmail
++ Setup sendmail.
-..* Install logrotate, logwatch and other security enhancements
++ Install logrotate, logwatch and other security enhancements.